Board of Directors

 Tom Henderson

 Tom retired from state government as the Assistant Director of State Facilities.
-He managed several divisions within the Department of Enterprise Services including Engineering and Architectural Services, Leasing, and renovation and maintenance of state-owned facilities, including the Capitol Campus.
+Tom managed several divisions within the Department of Enterprise Services including, Engineering and Architectural Services, Leasing, and renovation and maintenance of state-owned facilities, including the Capitol Campus.
 HIs state service also included Capital Budgeting with the Office of Financial Management and Facilities Director for Community and Technical Colleges.
-Prior to state employment Tom worked in the private sector with Bechtel Power Corporation, Ebasco Construction Services, and a claims consulting firm, Nielsen-Wuster.
+Prior to state employment he worked in the private sector with Bechtel Power Corporation, Ebasco Construction Services, and a claims consulting firm, Nielsen-Wuster.

 Megan Ockerman

 Megan is an historian, author and humanities specialist.
 Currently an Architectural Historian for an Alaska-based engineering firm, she previously served as Assistant Director and Assistant Curator for the Olympia Tumwater Foundation.
-She earned her BA and MA in History at Washington State University.
+She earned.
+Her Master of Arts and Bachelor of Arts in History at Washington State University.

 Sam Reed